A Chuck Wendig prompt - 2036 words genre: supernatural horror - found footage

 The frame swipes across the dark room, approaching a smiling Steve.
 He covers nearly all of Vincent’s back.
 “Till then let me tell you about this Manson.”
-He inhales, “It was built in the 1831, by the rich Barnaby Talbot.
-He made his fortune with sugar, rum and gum.
+He inhales, “It was built in 1831, by the rich Barnaby Talbot.
+He made his fortune with sugar, rum, and gum.
 Reaching everything he wanted to, he decided to get married.
 A beautiful young girl named Elisabeth G. Wilson was the chosen one.
-Coming from a well known, but poor family, Elisabeth must’ve thought she hit jackpot.“
+Coming from a well known, but poor family, Elisabeth must’ve thought she hit the jackpot.“

 In one corner of the frame, tiny yellow orbs appear.
 They rain down on trembling Vincent.
 One appears to fly right through his shoulder and disappear before entering Steve.
 “Hey, Steve…Look!“ Damon’s voice interrupts the history lesson.
 “We’re already deep in.”
 A hand with a pointing finger stretches into view.
 “Orbs!
 Up there!”
 Steve’s head flies up, following the finger.